-Students, faculty, and staff from Delaware State University and Delaware Technical and Community College may use books, periodicals, government documents, and electronic resources within the University of Delaware Library without a card.
+Students, faculty, and staff from Delaware State University and Delaware Technical and Community College may use computers, books, periodicals, government documents, and electronic resources within the University of Delaware Library without a card.

 The University of Delaware Library is comprised of the Morris Library where the main collection is housed, two branch libraries located in Newark, Delaware, and a third branch library located in Lewes, Delaware.

-Students, faculty, and staff from Delaware State University and Delaware Technical & Community College may come to the Reference Desk in the Morris Library or call for assistance at 302-831-2965.
+Students, faculty, and staff from Delaware State University and Delaware Technical Community College may get reference assistance by coming to the Reference Desk, calling (302) 831-2965, texting (302) 360-8747, or sending email questions to AskRef.

 The Student Multimedia Design Center is located on the Lower Level of the Morris Library.
 It has more than 80 workstations with multimedia and general application software.
 Delaware State University and Delaware Technical Community College students, faculty and staff with ID cards should check at the Student Multimedia Design Center service desk for assistance in logging on to multimedia computers.

 The Library has research guides for every subject area supported at UD.
 Use research guides for ideas of where to start, tips on library research, and advice on databases.

 The University of Delaware Library is a congressionally designated depository library for United States government publications.
 Ask a reference librarian for assistance with government documents questions.